Qcrates/psidread/cran-comments.md

 ## Resubmission
 This is a resubmission.
 In this version I have:

+* Omitted the LICENSE file
+* Update the version to 1.0.0

+## Resubmission
+This is a resubmission.
+In this version I have:

 * Wrapped the word 'psid' and separately wrote 'code book'

 ## Resubmission